waldeyr/BioinfoDiscipline/README.md

 `samtools sort -o SRR13510367_sorted.bam SRR13510367.bam`

-* create an sam index for the genome
+* create an sam indexes for the genome and the mapped reads (bam)

 `samtools faidx genome/NC_045512.2.fasta`

+`samtools index SRR13510367_sorted.bam`

 * Some stats about yout alignment